iot-edge-foundation/iot-edge-serial/README.md

 #### Command Message

-The content of the message must following this message format:
+The content of the message must follow this message format:

 ```javascript
 {